-Office Hours: will be held online via Zoom by appointment.
+Office Hours: by appointment.

 Communication: cassandra.barber@utoronto.ca (I will respond to emails within 24 hours)

 Deadlines: Any request for a deadline extension for assignments should be made at least two weeks prior to the due date of the assignment.
 Assignments that are handed in late without prior arrangement with the instructor will be penalized 5% per day and will not be accepted if it is more than one week late, unless you have made special arrangements with the instructor or have an emergency.